 The Town has adopted a resolution that a working fund balance for general operations will be maintained in order to support expenditures prior to collections of taxes or other major revenues.
-The working balance will be no less than 20% and no more than 25% of annual operating expenditures.
-The \$468,365 working fund balance, reported within the unassigned balance of the general fund, was in compliance with the above resolution.
+The unassigned General Fund fund balance shall be maintained at a minimum of 40% of the prior year's budgeted general fund operating expenditures, less the amount included for highway construction as that number fluctuates from year to year.
+The \$35,000 working fund balance, reported within the unassigned balance of the general fund, was in compliance with the above resolution.